 We have not included $\alpha>4$ in the figure since the system does not reach the steady state for these large $\alpha$ values within the time scales studied.
-For $\alpha=0$, the entropy approaches the value predicted by RMT in the permutation symmetric subspace of $N+1$ dimensions, given by $\langle S_{N/2} \rangle_{PSS}\approx \log_2(N/2+1)- 2/3$ \cite{tripartitescrambling}.
-The maximum value reached in the intermediate $\alpha$ regime is close to the Page value of entropy for random pure states in full Hilbert space, given by $\langle S_{N/2} \rangle_{FHS} ={N}/{2}-{1}/({2 \ln 2})$ \cite{page1993average}, pointing towards chaotic dynamics in full Hilbert space, leading to thermalization in this regime.
+The above results confirm that the maximum value of $S_{N/2}$ reached in the intermediate $\alpha$ regime is close to $S_{\rm{Page}}$, pointing towards chaotic dynamics in full Hilbert space and thermalization in this regime.
 In addition, it has been shown that in systems which thermalize, the von Neumann entropy grows ballistically and saturates to its maximum value in $\mathcal O(N)$ time \cite{Khemani_Floquet}, as also seen in the intermediate range of $\alpha=1$ and $\alpha=2$ in Fig.~\ref{entropy}(a), further confirming thermalization in the intermediate $\alpha$ regime.
-The variation of $\overline{S_{N/2}}$ with $\alpha$ for different $\tau$ is shown in the inset of Fig.~\ref{entropy}(b).
+The variation of $\overline{S_{N/2}}/S_{\rm_{Page}}$ with $\alpha$ for different $\tau$ is shown in the inset of Fig.~\ref{entropy}(b).
 We observe a similar trend as in the $\tau=1.0$ case, where a maxima occurs at around $\alpha=2$ and the region of maxima broadens as $\tau$ is increased, consistent with $\overline{\langle J^2 \rangle}$ results.
 It is not clear from this figure where will the steady state value for very large $\alpha$ be with respect to $\alpha=0$ and intermediate $\alpha$, since it is difficult to obtain steady state values in very large $\alpha$ limit for the reasons mentioned above.
 We discuss this large $\alpha$ behavior in the next section and try to answer this question.